adamprime/adamtervort/content/posts/training-the-coward.md

 description = "While we all hope life will be smooth and easy we all know that’s rarely the case.
-All worthwhile pursuits involve training the coward inside us to embrace suffering and push past our breaking point" categories = [""] # in quotes, comma separated tags = [""] # in quotes, comma separated image = "training-the-coward.jpeg" # ideal width is 1440 px
+All worthwhile pursuits involve training the coward inside us to embrace suffering and push past our breaking point" categories = [""] # in quotes, comma separated tags = [""] # in quotes, comma separated featured_image = "/images/training-the-coward.jpeg" # ideal width is 1440 px
 +++

 Recently I’ve been reading a lot about stoic philosophy and applications of stoicism.
 Ryan Holiday has some great books that are good primers on the philosophy and great springboards for applied stoicism.